svnshikhil/Node_skelton/README.md

 ---

+## Docker

+- Run `docker-compose up` and Compose will start and run your entire app.

 ## Application Structure

 - `index.js` - The entry point to our application.
 This file defines our express server and connects it to postgres using ORM.